 Today, those ingredients alone will make for a relatively bland loaf of bread, so to speak.
-The game has changed drastically in the past decade, and your customers expect something more than a pleasant greeting and rock bottom prices.
+The game has changed drastically in the past decade, and your customers expect something more than a pleasant greeting and great deals.
 And while having a clean, open and inviting store was once one of the highest objectives, today those qualities are merely an essential starting point of an experience that brings customers back.

 A Multi-Sensory Experience Matters, Now More Than Ever